bdev07/green-deeds-celo/README.md

 # Green Deeds Celo Hackathon Submission:

-Link to our full presentation:
+Link to our full presentation: [link tbd]

 Link to our video demo(s):
 - [Recycling and Ubeswap](https://youtu.be/ja_fWc7RCmk)